Mood boosting foods: Try these 10 foods for good mood & energy

 A final note from Lingo

-Mood and well-being are influenced by a variety of factors; diet is just one of them.
+Mood and wellbeing are influenced by a variety of factors; diet is just one of them.
 And eating a low-glycaemic diet and staying steady can contribute to your overall health and well-being.
-Using a CGM like Lingo is a tool to understand the relationship between your health and glucose.
+Using a continuous glucose monitor (CGM) like Lingo may help you understand the relationship between your health and glucose.
 Tracking your food, exercise, and stress in the app can help you visualise the impact these have on your glucose.
 Mood is another metric to observe as it relates to the big picture of your health.